Back to all posts

 Have you ever had a tiny, painful knot in your back that seems to send pain shooting to another area, like your neck or shoulder?
 That’s a trigger point.
 Trigger point therapy is a highly focused technique designed to find and release these specific tight spots.
 Your therapist will apply direct pressure to these knots, which can feel intense for a moment, but the release provides incredible relief.
 This method is often integrated into other massage services to address those pesky, concentrated areas of pain that contribute to your overall discomfort, helping to break the cycle of tension.

-Ashiatsu: The Ultimate Deep Muscle Release
+Ashiatsu: For an Intense Muscle Release

 For a truly profound and deeply relaxing experience, there’s Ashiatsu Deepfeet Bar Therapy.
 In this unique massage, the therapist uses their feet to deliver long, gliding, deep strokes.
 Using overhead bars for balance and support, they can apply the perfect amount of pressure to release tension from the deepest layers of muscle.
 Because the foot provides a broader surface than a thumb or elbow, the pressure feels both deep and gentle, never sharp or poky.
 It’s an incredibly efficient way to achieve lasting pain relief and is perfect for anyone who loves deep pressure but wants a more comfortable, luxurious experience.